Here is the situation… You just received a bonus from work. What do you do with it?

 Acquiring cash does not necessarily give you the green light to purchase a home.
 Know the time constraints, mortgage payments, and tax implications associated with owning a home.
 If planned out well though, buying a home can be a great way to diversify your wealth.
 It also allows you to stop paying someone else’s mortgage as a renter.

 Boost your savings for your kids.
 Daycare is expensive.
 College is as well, but tuition costs vary dramatically, so develop a specific savings goal, plan it out, and execute.
 Utilize tax-advantaged vehicles to help along the way.
 I recommend a 529 College Savings Plan mainly because anyone can participate and the earnings grow tax-free if the funds are eventually used for qualified education expenses.

 7) Good Debt

 Some debt is productive in the sense that you are financing something that increases in value over time.
 For instance, a mortgage or business loan.
-These debts carry a lower payoff priority but remain viable options because the lower the debt balance, the less interest being paid.
+These debts carry a lower payoff priority but remain viable options because the smaller the debt balance, the less interest being paid.

 8) Hard Assets

 Last but not least, use your extra cash toward hard assets like a car or boat.
 If you reach this stage because you have adequately covered all of the preceding steps, it is okay to splurge.